Special Branch Activities

 In order to bring the members of the Student Branch together, several socials are hosted throughout the year.
 This year they included an Olympics style tournament, two Night Out for Majors events and a social to Seven Oaks, a local ski resort.

 Throughout the school year, ASABE sponsors members of the branch to be active in various intramural tournaments.
-In the fall semester this included broomball teams, battle H2O and volleyball.
+In the fall semester this included broomball and volleyball teams.
 The spring season included ice hockey and broomball.
-A highlight of the year was the women’s broomball game winning the championship in their division.
+The highlight of the year was the Women’s Hockey Team becoming intramural champs of Iowa State!

 ISU ASABE Website